ADITYATIWARI342005/Payload-Visualisation---Metrics_PAL_Robotics/2_Tiago_Robot_Visualisation/Readme.md

 This repository provides tools to visualize the TIAGo robot from PAL Robotics in RViz.
 It uses the [tiago_robot](https://github.com/pal-robotics/tiago_robot) repository to load the robot description and display it in RViz.

+## Project Structure

+2_Tiago_Robot_Visualisation/
+│-- Readme.md         # Instructions for setting up and running the visualization │-- video_link        # A file containing a link to a demo video

 ## Dependencies

 - ROS2 humble